blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 Maybe you dispatch your enemies from a secure vantage point, draw at high noon, or bring down buildings.
 You're a master of steel, lead, and gunpowder.
-A cold, calculating killer who calls thunder down on those unlucky enough to face the business end of your arsennal, you represent the tip of the spear in military innovation.
+A cold, calculating killer who calls thunder down on those unlucky enough to face the business end of your arsenal, you represent the tip of the spear in military innovation.

 ## Starting hit points